opro/opro/README.md

 ## Refresh Tokens

 For added security you can require access_tokens be refreshed by client applications.
 This will help to mitigate risk of a leaked access_token, and enable an all around more secure system.
-This security comes at a price however, since implemeting the refresh_token functionality in a client can be quite difficult.
+This security comes at a price however, since implementing the `refresh_token` functionality in a client can be more difficult.

-By default refresh tokens are disabled, you can enable them in your application and set the timeout period of the tokens by adding this line to your configuration.
+By default refresh tokens are enabled, you can disable them in your application and set the timeout period of the tokens by adding this line to your configuration.

     config.require_refresh_within = 1.month

 ## Password Token Exchange